mcalsada/IDS_AddOn_Server_RoutingRule/readme.md

 IDS server addon for enhanced routing rules.
 This addon could easily serve as a template for any routing rule that you may want to schedule.
 In addition, you could easily add other functionality (adding info to fields, generating emails, etc).

 **Becareful with server addons!
-To quote Uncle Ben:  "With great power comes great responsibility."**
+To quote Uncle Ben:  "With great power comes great responsibility."
+If you've been creating client addons and want to try a new challenge, you may want to try server addons like this one.
+It is important to be in contact with whomever has access to your system manager logs when working with server addons.**

 **This addon has not yet been approved by Atlas Systems.**